4paradigm/OpenMLDB/demo/README.md

 w2 as (partition by passenger_count order by pickup_datetime ROWS_RANGE BETWEEN 1d PRECEDING AND CURRENT ROW);
 > quit
 ```
+Note that for a real-world application, the user may import another copy of recent data for online inference before SQL deployment (refer to the cluster-mode demo).
+For the sake of simplicity, this demo just uses the same data for both offline training and online inference.

 Start HTTP serevice for inference with OpenMLDB
 ```